mattmakai/fullstackpython.com/source/content/pages/07-performance/0705-task-queues.markdown

 # Task queues
-Task queues handle background work processed outside the usual HTTP request-response cycle.
+Task queues manage background work that must be executed outside the usual HTTP request-response cycle.

 ## Why are tasks queues necessary?
-Some tasks are handled asynchronously either because they are not initiated by an HTTP request or because they are long-running jobs that take longer than a few milliseconds.
+Tasks are handled asynchronously either because they are not initiated by an HTTP request or because they are long-running jobs that would dramatically reduce the performance of an HTTP response.

-For example, a web application could poll the GitHub API every 10 minutes to find out what are the top 100 starred repositories.
-A task queue would be set up to automatically call the GitHub API, process the results and store them in a persistent database for later use.
+For example, a web application could poll the GitHub API every 10 minutes to collect the names of the top 100 starred repositories.
+A task queue would handle invoking code to call the GitHub API, process the results and store them in a persistent database for later use.

 Another example is when a database query would take too long during the HTTP request-response cycle.
 The query could be performed in the background on a fixed interval with the results stored in the database.
-Then when the HTTP request comes in it could fetch the calculated results from the database instead of re-executing the query.
-This is a form of [caching](/caching.html) enabled by task queues.
+When an HTTP request comes in that needs those results a query would simply fetch the precalculated result instead of re-executing the longer query.
+This precalculation scenario is a form of [caching](/caching.html) enabled by task queues.

 Other types of jobs for task queues include

-* calculating computationally expensive data analytics
+* spreading out large numbers of independent database inserts over time instead of inserting everything at once

+* aggregating collected data values on a fixed interval, such as every 15 minutes

 * scheduling periodic jobs such as batch processes

-* spreading out large numbers of independent database inserts over time instead of all at once

-* aggregating collected data values on a fixed interval, such as every 15 minutes

 ## Task queue projects
+The defacto standard Python task queue is Celery.
+The other task queue projects that arise tend to come from the perspective that Celery is overly complicated for simple use cases.
+My recommendation is to put the effort into Celery's reasonable learning curve as it is worth the time it takes to understand how to use the project.

 * The [Celery](http://www.celeryproject.org/) distributed task queue is the most commonly used Python library for handling asynchronous tasks and scheduling.